Unicode transliteration in Python

 However, if you need language or context specific transliteration, you need something else.
 I would even argue that in that case you can't afford not to support true Unicode.

-Posted on 16 March 2010 by Tomaž
+Posted by Tomaž

 If you want to apply language-specific transliteration rules in a situation where you know them, you can always transliterate yourself first, using a simple replacement dictionary, and THEN you can use unidecode to transliterate the rest of your text.
 For example, if you know that your text contains German mixed with some foreign words that may use, say, Polish or Czech accents, or the Cyrillic alphabet, you can apply the ä -> ae, ö -> oe, ü -> ue replacements, and then use unidecode to convert the output into another output using the generalized unidecode transliteration.